Best time to visit Laos

-Nam Song River is the top tourist attraction in Vang Vieng where you can explore both the river and jungle.
-Tham Phu Kham Cave also attracts a lot of natural lovers thanks to its lagoon and bronze statue of Buddha.
+Nam Song River is the top tourist attraction in Vang Vieng where you can explore both the river and the jungle.
+Tham Phu Kham Cave also attracts a lot of nature lovers thanks to its lagoon and bronze statue of Buddha.

 You can also pay Bokeo Nature Reserve a visit while staying in Huay Xai.
 This Reserve offers a unique Gibbon Experience.

 What to eat in Laos

 Tam Lao is a dish of spicy young papaya salad.
 It consists of dried shrimp, black crab, tomatoes, and a signature Laos fish sauce called a page.
 Tam Lao is served with a big portion of dried red chilies.
 It has a funny taste: sweet from sugar, sour from citrus, and spicy from chilies.

 This is another salad dish with the main ingredient of cucumber, shrimp, long beans, peanuts, and tomatoes.
 It can be either served with Khao poon (fermented rice noodles) or Khao niao (sticky rice).
 Similar to other Laos salads, chilies and citrus are also used to make the dressing.

 Yam Patu is Laos tuna salad.
 As this country doesn’t have any beaches, locals often use canned tuna to make this dish.
 It is mixed with fish sauce, lime juice, sugar, ginger, and garlic to add up flavor.
 Other vegetables are lemongrass, cilantro, onions, tomatoes, and of course… chilies.
 All are served together.

 Yam Mak Kuea Nyao